elmar-hinz/Learn.GettingAndCleaningData.Project/README.md

 4. README
     1. Explains what the analysis files did.

+## Project Files

+1. `README.md`: This file.
+Users guide.
+2. `UciHarDataset.zip`: The raw data.
+3. `CodeBook.md`: Describing the processing of the data.
+4. `run_analysis.R`: The data processing script.
+5. `run_analysis_test.R`: Unit tests for the previous script.
+6. `LICENSE.txt`: MIT Licencense covering the code.
+7. `tidyDataResult.txt`: The data output of this project.

 ## Given Project Instructions

 Note: This text is slightly modified to improve readability.